Key Concepts

 Indexers

-Definition: Users who contribute browsing patterns to the network and earn rewards.
+Definition: Users who contribute browsing patterns to the network.

 Who can be an indexer: